Written by Ash K | Sources cited below

 These alternatives provide 8–20g protein per serving without requiring reheating before consumption.

 First Trimester During weeks 1–13, organ formation is occurring, making nutrient intake critical.
 Protein intake of 1.1g per kg body weight is essential.
 Some pregnant individuals experience food aversions during this period, particularly to processed or heavily spiced foods like pepperoni.
-If pepperoni appeals to you and you can tolerate it, consuming it on pizza (where it's safely heated) is fine.
-Avoid the inconvenience of reheating pepperoni when fresher protein sources may be more appealing.

 Second Trimester From weeks 14–27, fetal growth accelerates.
 Iron needs increase (27mg daily), and zinc needs rise to support immune development.
 If pepperoni cravings intensify during this period—a common phenomenon—incorporate it via heated sources.
 Pepperoni pizza remains a convenient, safe option that also provides calcium from cheese.